dyoung522/devtools-base/README.md

 ## Installation

-Install it from the command line

-    $ gem install ora-dev-tools
+The base class is intended to be required in other tools via

+    require "devtools-base"

 ## Usage

-Once installed, this gem provides several, mostly independent, utilities
+Once installed, this gem provides a base for several, mostly independent, utilities.

-- `runtest` : Runs test suites with an optional search pattern
-- `jdiff`   t co: Compares two git branches and shows a diff of JIRA stories
-- `prlist`  : Polls git repos and displays a queue of stories ready for QA

-Future Development
+It gives you command line support, which includes the following options:

+- `--help    | -h` : Command line help
+- `--config  | -c <FILE>` : Include tools-specific options from config FILE
-- RunEnv  : Starts and manages a development environment
+- `--version | -v` : Print version information and exit

+Additionally, the base will look for and load (if found) tool specific configuration items from one of the following files:

+- `~/.toolname`
+- `./.toolname`
+- `./toolname.rc`
+- `./toolname.conf`

+Where `toolname` is the name of the executable using this base.

 ## Development